iceberg-project/Penguins/README.md

 ## Prerequisites - all available on bridges via the commands below
 - Linux
 - Python 3
-- CPU or NVIDIA GPU + CUDA CuDNN
+- CPU and NVIDIA GPU + CUDA CuDNN

 ## Software Dependencies - these will be installed automatically with the installation below.
 - scipy==1.2.1